Water to the Capital

 Eucalyptus Tree's Elimination of the Groundwater

-The Environmental danger of the Eucalyptus tree.
+The Environmental danger of the Eucalyptus tree

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
 In August 1994, it created a fatal danger because of overwhelming and sudden flooding.

-The Healing Capacity of Native Forest
+The Healing Capacity of Native Forests

 𝐀 𝐋𝐞𝐠𝐚𝐜𝐲 𝐨𝐟 𝐈𝐠𝐧𝐨𝐫𝐚𝐧𝐜𝐞